 All pension plans are subject to the uncertainty of asset performance, of which inflation is a major component.
 The total nominal rate of return on assets is comprised of the real rates of return earned on the portfolio of investments plus the underlying inflation rate.
 High levels of inflation pose a risk to plan members in that they reduce the purchasing power of plan benefits.
-Should the plan attempt to offset inflation by providing COLAs (often in the form of permanent benefit increases), minimum contribution rates will inevitably increase unless provisions are made to prefund such adjustments.
-Since the Board has used the Funding Deposit Account to prefund COLAs over the last seven years, the minimum employer contribution rates have not been affected.
+Were the plan to attempt to offset inflation by providing COLAs (often in the form of permanent benefit increases), minimum contribution rates would typically increase unless provisions are made to prefund such adjustments.
+Since the Board has used the Funding Deposit Account to prefund COLAs over the last eight years, the minimum employer contribution rates have not been affected.
 Very low inflation typically reduces the nominal rate of return on assets; deflation can potentially reduce the capital value of trust assets.
 During the decade preceding 2020, inflation levels remained in a fairly narrow range.
 Since 2020, inflation has significantly increased.
-So far, Federal Reserve efforts to fight inflation have not had the desired effect.
-Forecasters seem to believe that long-term average rates of future inflation may remain higher than rates projected during the period prior to 2020 and the Covid-19 pandemic.
+So far, Federal Reserve efforts to fight inflation have not had the desired effect of returning inflation measures to their 2% target level.
+Forecasters seem to believe that long-term average rates of future inflation may remain higher than the target level.
 There is always the possibility that high inflation will remain a problem in the future or that the country will experience a deflationary period; however, most expert opinion currently assesses these alternatives as unlikely in the near term.